-MY PASSION IS helping women enjoy OPTIMAL HEALTH- preconception, PREGNANCY AND BEYOND.
+MY PASSION IS helping women achieve beautiful births & OPTIMAL HEALTH- preconception, PREGNANCY AND BEYOND.

-I was born “3 weeks late”.
-My older sister was born breech a few years earlier.
-Both of us were born quickly, naturally, no surgery, no induction because that’s how they used to do things in the 60-70’s when the US c-section rate was only 5%.
+I was born “3 weeks late” in the hospital.
+My older sister was born breech a few years earlier also in the hosptial.
+No big deal.
+Both of us were born quickly, naturally, no surgery, no induction because that’s how they used to do things in the 1960-70’s when the US c-section rate was 5%.
 I assumed I would give birth the same way.
+Easily, naturally.

-I earned a bachelor’s degree in biology right before having my first baby, alongside a fleet of students that went on to become physicians, researchers, biologists, professors and the like.
-Naturally, I believed that the highest tech facility with a doctor from the best university would be the best choice for giving birth.
-That was until my son was born via c-section.
+I earned a bachelor’s degree in biology right before having my first baby, alongside a fleet of students that went on to become physicians & academic researchers.
+At the time I believed that the highest tech facility with a doctor from the best university would be the best choice for giving birth.
+That was until my son was born via an unwanted c-section.
 I was unable to birth normally, despite my family history of easy births and my good health.
-What happened?
+How did this happen?

 After a bit of research, I learned about the over-medicalization of birth.
 I had relied too heavily on the doctor’s training and facility to “deliver” my baby.
 Then I discovered midwives.

-My next two babies were born at home with a midwife after quality prenatal care and lots of preparation.
-By grace and opportunity, and the support of my family, I was able train to be a midwife so I could carry on the legacy of the women who served me and my family.
+My next two babies were born safely and peacefully at home with a midwife.
+By grace and opportunity, and the support of my family, I was able train to be a midwife so I could carry on the legacy of the women who helped me and my family.

-I have learned much over the past two decades serving women and I hope to share some of this wisdom and loving care with you.
+I have learned much over the past two decades serving women and I hope to share this wisdom and loving care with you.

-Published as research assistant and translator on lactation and reproductive technology research projects, worked as hospital based health educator, lactation counselor, childbirth educator, birth doula and postpartum doula
+Published as research assistant and translator on lactation and reproductive technology research projects

 Graduate of the Via Vita School of Midwifery